 1. Be Professional

-- Write your first name on a large white card and have it on show so the student can see and won't forget.
+- Write your first name on a large white card so the student can see it and won't forget.

 - Take notes if you need to.
 Be discreet.
 These will be your reminders so you don't forget things as you go along.

 - You may also want to have an alphabet to hand should your student be an absolute beginner.
 If at any time they become stuck you can always point them to the alphabet.
 Twenty-six ways out of a potential problem!

 As a teacher, you should have very good listening skills already, but in this first lesson you should be in a heightened state of alert!
 Why is that?
 Well, if you're meeting a student for the first time you need to be in 'assessment mode', that is, you need to be aware of :